RecordedFuture-ProfessionalServices/psengine/docs/modules/config.md

 The code itself is longer; however, you gain maintainability since a person without development experience or inner understanding of the application can change the config to meet new requirements.

-#### Example 6: Using a proxy
+#### Using a proxy

-In this example, you configure a proxy that the `LookupMgr` will use to communicate with the internet.
-The usage of `client_ssl_verify` is not mandatory, but needed in the example to work with a proxy without certificate.
+In this example, a proxy is configured for the `LookupMgr` to use when connecting to the Internet.
+While `client_ssl_verify` is optional, it is included here to allow the example to work with a proxy that does not have a certificate.

-Similarly to previous examples, you configure the `Config` first, and then initialize the manager.
-The `https_proxy` argument is used to specify the URL to use as proxy.
-The manager will automatically pick up this configuration during initialization.
+As with previous examples, you first set up the `Config`, then initialize the manager.
+The `https_proxy` argument specifies the proxy URL, and the manager automatically uses this configuration during initialization.

 ```python
 --8<-- "docs/examples/config/example_6.py"